Esri/arcgis-maps-sdk-javascript-samples-beta/packages/coding-components/templates/webpack/readme.md

 #### JS

-We imported the components we need for the coding components by following [Stencil's instructions for integrating components without a JavaScript framework](https://stenciljs.com/docs/javascript).
+Imported the components using [Stencil's instructions for integrating components without a JavaScript framework](https://stenciljs.com/docs/javascript).

 ```
 import { defineCustomElements as defineCalciteElements } from "@esri/calcite-components/dist/loader";